f18m/cmonitor/collector/src/tests/centos7-Linux-3.10.0-x86_64/README.md

  Immediately after this sample is produced, Redis server is loaded with a lot of commands to increase its CPU usage

 Sample#3:
- this sample will reveal that since last sample Redis has used close to 90-100% CPU usage in user/kernel space.
+ this sample will reveal that since last sample Redis has used close to 90% CPU usage in user/kernel space (90% being the max allowed cpu usage in its cpuacct cgroup).
  Immediately after this sample is produced, Redis server load is removed.

 Sample#4: